top of page

 For schools, initial plans of a 2-week closure turned into more than a year of distance learning in some cases.
 And not just school-based SLPs were impacted.
 SLPs across all settings (clinics, private practice, home health, etc.) were impacted by the COVID-19 pandemic.

 And now, 16 months later, professionals may be back to in-person teletherapy, still providing teletherapy, or a combination of both.
-Today, I am sharing the thoughts of a few SLPs (who graciously responded to my Instagram story one random day) on their experiences with telepractice during and after the pandemic.
-Below, I have grouped portions of their complete responses in order to provide multiple perspectives for each question.
+Today, I am sharing the thoughts of a few SLPs (who graciously responded to my Instagram story one day) about their experiences with telepractice during and after the pandemic.

 Taylor Herrera, SLP-A: "I was thrown into teletherapy by the pandemic and honestly it never crossed my mind prior to that point.
 I am an SLP-A in Texas and about to graduate with my masters, so I was not eligible to practice teletherapy prior to the pandemic.
 At first, I was very hesitant because the only viewpoint I had was face to face interaction with my students, and I wasn’t sure how that would translate on screen."